Aeronique/aerobytes-site/_posts/2026-08-19-sisterhood-travelling-packets.md

 Flare, SANS, and WiCyS ran Sisterhood of the Travelling Packets over three days in August 2026.
 One flag, one target, and speed decided the standings.
 The first 250 solvers won a free shirt, and I solved it early enough to earn one!

-The target was a leak site for a fictional ransomware crew that calls itself pantalones, hosted as a Tor hidden service.
+The target was a leak site for a fictional ransomware crew that calls itself Pantalones, hosted as a Tor hidden service.
 The challenge is offline now, so the address is redacted throughout.
 The whole solve runs on the crew's own OPSEC failures.
 The gang that robs everyone else guards its own systems poorly, and every step below turns one of those mistakes back on it.

 The front page set a trap, and many players walked into it.
 Two of the six victims were marked leaked, each with a downloadable archive of convincing stolen data: SQL dumps, chat exports, API keys, customer records.
-An archive that size is the obvious place to hunt, so a lot of people spent the event grinding through gigabytes.
+An archive that size is the obvious place to hunt, so a lot of people spent the event grinding through archive files.
+But!
 The flag was not in the archives.
 It surfaced only after treating the site as a whole and reading the page source.

 Entry point: a Tor hidden service, address `[REDACTED]`.